ShaelinB/470/Project 1 - Plant Problem/README.md

 <img src="Materials.png" alt="Materials" width = 500>

 As I was making this, I realized I was wrong.
+The final parts list included:
+- Arduino Uno
+- Moisture sensor
+- An external battery (I used a 6V battery holder so I also needed 4 AA batteries)
+- 5V relay
+- Water pump
+- Tubing
+- Jumper wires
+- A plant
+- A bowl with water
+- Tape
-The final parts list included the initial list plus tape, the black piece on the male headers, a screwdriver, scissors, and a pan.
+- The black piece on the male headers
+- Screwdriver
+- Scissors
+- Pan

 I realized during the process I should’ve gotten female jumper wires.
 Then I wouldn’t have needed as much tape.
 It also would’ve made connecting everything easier.